emissary-ingress/emissary/reference/core/consul-service-discovery.md

     This will register the qotm pod with Consul with the name `{QOTM_POD_NAME}-consul` and the IP address of the qotm pod.

-2. Verify the qotm pod has been registered with Consul
+2. Verify the QOTM pod has been registered with Consul.

    You can verify the qotm pod is registered correctly by accessing the Consul UI.